 Works in progress:

-First academic monograph, Anti-Fascist Avant-Garde: Radical Documentary in Japan, France, and the USSR (tentative completion date: Fall 2023)
+First academic monograph, Antifascism and the Avant-Garde: Radical Documentary in the 1960s (review stage)

 Soviet Daughter: A Graphic Revolution, released January 10, 2017 via Microcosm Publishing (Portland, OR).
 VLA Diversity Award-winning nonfiction/historical graphic novel about the Soviet Union, 192 pgs.
 Author-illustrator.

 “Cultural Criticism and the Graphic Essay: Innervation, Immersion, and Analysis” in the Routledge Companion to Global Literary Adaptation in the Twenty-First Century.
+London: Routledge, pp358-369.
 Graphic essay.
-Forthcoming Feb 2023.
+March 10, 2023.

 “Self-Revolutions of Everyday Life: The Politics of ATG” in The Sixties: A Journal of History, Politics, and Culture.
 Vol 4, Issue 2, pp. 133-150.
 Nov 22, 2021.

 “Comfort Women and the Human Rights Documentary,” for the edited volume Artistic Representations of Suffering: Rights, Resistance, Recognition through the Goldstein Center for Human Rights, University of Nebraska-Omaha, published by Rowman and Littlefield.
 Graphic essay.
 Chapter 15, pp. 185-197.
 October 2021.

 “Fury and the Landscape Film: Three Men Who Left Their Will on Concrete.” in ARTMargins, published by MIT Press.
 Vol 10, Issue 1. pp. 39-59.
 April 30, 2021.